Warwick-Freeman/screen-recorder/README.md

 The repository already has most of what you need but im not sure if you need to create the app first.

+to run it type npm start

+The broswer has the web tools loaded for debugging.
+To stop this comment out line 25 of index.js

+Note the webPreferences in the CreateWindow decleration in index.js.
+They are required by the later versions of nodejs